-Your child's first visit to the Blank Children's Diagnostic Clinic will probably be the longest.
+Your child's first visit to Blank Children's Diagnostics will probably be the longest.
 Please plan to be at the clinic for one hour.
 We ask that you arrive 15 to 20 minutes ahead of your child's appointment to complete medical history and insurance information forms.

 We will do a complete physical exam on your child.
 We will review all past medical history, laboratory work and x-rays sent to us by your physician.
 After examining your child and all past medical history, we will discuss your child's diagnosis and treatment plan with you and your primary care physician.

 In order to avoid duplicating tests, you will need to bring the following information along to your child's first appointment (unless our office has already received it):

 - Referral information from your child's primary provider such as office visit notes, diagnostic x-ray films and lab tests.

 - Results of any previous evaluations, including x-ray films (not just reports).